prismicio/prismic-gatsby/README.md

 ### usePrismicPreview()

-The `usePrismicPreview()` React hook allows for querying and normalizing responses from Prismic's API.
+`usePrismicPreview()` is a React hook that allows for querying and normalizing responses from Prismic's API.
 An example is shown below:

 ```jsx